will-thompson-k/deeplearning-nlp-models/notebooks/cnn/README.md

 the colors.

 Convolution filters and pooling layers form the bedrock of the CNN architecture.
-These are neural network architectures that *derive* the values of a series of convolution filters in order to extract useful features from a series of inputs.
+These are neural network architectures that **automatically derive convolution filters** in order to boost the model's ability to learn a target.

 ### Advantages of CNNs

-Convolution layers have many advantages in that one can vary the number of filters simultaneously running over a set of inputs, as well as the properties such as:
+CNNs are highly flexible.
+One has several knobs available when selecting these layers:
+1. *the number of simultaneous filters* (i.e., how many different simultaneous feature derivations to make from an input)
-(1) *size of the filters* (i.e. the window size of the filter as it moves over the set of inputs); (2) *the stride or pace of the filters* (i.e. if it skips over the volume of inputs ); etc. One benefit of using convolution layers is that they may be stacked on top of each other in a series of layers. *Each layer of convolution filters is thought to derive a different level of feature extraction*, from the most rudimentary at the deepest levels to the finer details at the shallowest levels.
+2. *size of the filters* (i.e. the window size of the filter as it moves over the set of inputs)
+3. *the stride or pace of the filters* (i.e. if it skips over the volume of inputs ); etc.

+Another benefit of using convolution layers is that they may be stacked on top of each other in a series of layers.
+Each layer of convolution filters is thought to derive a different level of feature extraction, from the most rudimentary at the deepest levels to the finer details at the shallowest levels.

 Pooling layers are interspersed between convolution layers in order to summarize (i.e. reduce the dimensionality of) the information from a set of feature maps via sub-sampling.

-A final note is that CNNs are typically considered very fast to train compared to other typical deep architectures (like say the RNN) as they process things in a simultaneous manner.
+A final note is that CNNs are typically considered very fast to train compared to other typical deep architectures (like say the RNN) as they process a batch of data simultaneously.

 ### CNNs Work Well for Classification/Identification/Detection

-Both pooling and convolution operations are **locally invariant**, which means that their ability to detect a feature is independent of the location in the set of inputs.
+Both pooling and convolution operations have the highly useful property that they are **locally invariant**, which means that their ability to detect a feature is independent of the location in the set of inputs.
 This lends itself very well to classification tasks.

 ## Model-Specifics